0xMukesh/hashnode-blogs/ckyoi2msj040g7ns1gid8aye0.md

      $ yarn add nodemon -D
      ```

      - Nodemon is used for automatically restarting the server on file changes detected in the directory.
-This would really helpful as we would not be restarting the server each time we do changes
+This would be helpful as we would not be restarting the server each time we do changes

 # Building the REST API 👨‍💻